wiggitywhitney/vibe_practice/docs/journal/engineering-journal.md

   - Implemented as a standalone section rather than integrating with Accomplishments to separate what was done from why
   - Added specific validation in the anti-hallucination guidelines to prevent fabrication of decision rationales
   - Maintained backward compatibility by including instructions to always add this section even if previous entries don't have it

+- **Journal Improvements for Error Prevention**:
+  - Added environment variable approach for storing and referencing today's date
+  - Included specific bash command to generate the date in the correct format
+  - Added multiple explicit checks to prevent future-date entries
+  - Used redundancy in instructions to reinforce important rules

 ### Today's Next Steps
 - Integrate the AddSpiderButton component into App.jsx for visual verification